Fibromyalgia Basics

 MTPs: Treatment Opportunities

 Blatman claims that treating the MTPs present in fibromyalgia patients offers a tremendous opportunity to reduce the pain.
-This is why it’s advantageous to have a healthcare team who will help you identify and treat your MTPs.
-However, studies show that fibromyalgia patients are good at locating MTPs based on examining their muscles.
-So, if you lack a skilled provider, you can still relieve some of your MTP pain yourself.
+This is why it’s advantageous to have a healthcare team who can identify and treat your MTPs.
+However, studies show that fibromyalgia patients are quite good at locating MTPs in their muscles.
+So, if you lack a skilled provider, you can relieve a significant amount of your MTP pain yourself.

 MTP Chain Reactions

-People with fibromyalgia have lots of active and latent trigger points.
-The purpose of this section is to help you understand why getting a handle on your MTP therapy may take some time.
+People with fibromyalgia have lots of active and latent trigger points (the latter do not hurt unless pressed).
+But getting a handle on your MTP therapy may take time.
 And once you have made progress, it is essential that you adhere to a home program to prevent your MTPs from spiraling out of control.

 Pain can be referred to other body regions from three different types of trigger points: active, latent and satellite.
-The active MTP is the one that reproduces your pain when pressed, while latents cause less intense pain when pressed.
-The referred pain can feel like shooting, aching, throbbing, or tingling sensations.
+Active MTPs hurt all the time while you may not be aware of your latents until you press on the area.
+Both types of MTPs produce referred pain that can feel like shooting, aching, throbbing, or tingling sensations.

 If you look at the diagram below (taken from Blatman’s book), the active MTP is the key source of pain.
-It is the area that is most painful at rest and more so when the muscle “housing it” is used.
+It is the area that hurts the most at rest and more so when the muscle “housing it” is used.
 Latent MTPs are sensitive areas that may become active pain generators, but they are “snoozing” with regard to pain.

-According to Blatman, a stiff neck is a common example of latent MTPs that become activated.
+According to Blatman, a stiff neck is a common example of latent MTP that becomes activated.
 “This occurs when latent trigger points in the neck and upper shoulder musculature activate during the night.
 It causes extreme neck pain and stiffness the next morning,” writes Blatman.

 What about satellite MTPs?
 They used to be latent.
 However, once the active MTP formed, they became sensitized to produce pain because they are in the “referral zone.”

 Satellite regions behave just like the active MTPs to produce pain, restrict motion, and other symptoms, according to Blatman.
 Obviously, it is important to treat active MTPs before too many latent trigger points are turned into satellite pain generators.
-But once satellite MTPs have formed, they must be treated too.
+But once satellite MTPs form, they must be treated too.

 Nervous System Dialogue